 For some patients, symptoms and clinical presentation may proceed diagnosis.
-Patients with TGCT often present with inflamed and thickened synovial tissue.
-Other symptoms include joint effusion, pain, stiffness, locking, and limited range of motion.
-This presentation is seen in other diseases, such as, synovial chondromatosis.
-The symptoms associated with TGCT are significantly more common in other more prevalent diseases, making a differential diagnosis necessary for TGCT patients.
+Patients with TGCT often present with inflamed and thickened synovial tissue inside and/or outside the joint.
+Other symptoms include joint effusion (swelling), pain, stiffness, locking, tenderness, and limited range of motion.
+These symptoms are seen in other diseases, such as injury or synovial chondromatosis, and are significantly more common in other more prevalent diseases.
+This makes a differential diagnosis necessary for TGCT patients.
 A differential diagnosis means that the healthcare provider ruled out other possible diseases which led to the symptoms and pathology.
 Other diseases commonly misdiagnosed for TGCT can be found in Types of TGCT.
-Due to the many other more common diseases that share the same symptoms, the average time it takes a patient to be properly diagnosed is around 3-4 years (1,2).
-However, symptoms can vary widely among patients, especially in localized TGCT versus diffuse TGCT patients.
+Due to the many other more common diseases that have overlapping symptoms, the average time it takes a patient to be accurately diagnosed is around 3-4 years (1,2).
+However, symptoms can vary widely among patients, especially in localized TGCT versus diffuse TGCT.
 Patients with diffuse TGCT are more likely to exhibit severe symptoms, while localized TGCT patients may have more mild symptoms.
 This may not always be the case.
 In some cases, diffuse TGCT patients may present with mild symptoms while localized TGCT patients may have severe symptoms.
-The presentation of this disease is hard to predict.
+The “typical” presentation of this disease is often hard to predict.
 Therefore, patients medical history and physical examination are crucial for the right diagnosis.

-The preferred imaging modalities used in the diagnosis of TGCT are radiographs and magnetic resonance imaging.
+The preferred imaging used in the diagnosis of TGCT are radiographs and magnetic resonance imaging (MRI).
 Each imaging technique provides strengths and weaknesses depending on the intent.

 In daily life, the most common radiology technique is radiography.
 Radiography uses x-rays to view internal structures of the body, mostly skeletal.
 X-rays use a type of radiation known as electromagnetic waves which will produce an image on metal film.
 Soft tissue, such as skin and organs, cannot absorb the electromagnetic waves and allow the high energy to pass through them.
 Once the high energy waves reach bone and other solid structures, the radiation will be absorbed allowing an image of those regions.
 X-rays are the least expensive of the imaging techniques and generally the quickest.
 Degeneration, effusion, bone erosion, and the amount of joint space can be identified on x-ray, giving a quick snapshot of what may be going on internally.
 However, x-rays do not show soft tissue, therefore, tumors cannot be visualized using x-rays.
 In order to understand what is leading to the potential effusion, bone erosion, and damage to the joint space, an MRI must be used.